There are benefits to be had by teaching your dogs how to behave in the German language; for the owners and the dog.

 1. “Attack or Take Hold” – Fass (fahs)

 “Fass” comes from the German word fassen which means to hold of, grab or bite is commonly used when a perpetrator is becoming a threat to surrounding officers.
 A police dog’s greatest strength is to take a criminal down by latching on to the person until instructed to release.
 From there, the police can remove any weapons from arm’s reach and make an arrest.

 2. “Watch, Beware, or Attention” – Pass Auf (pahs owf)

-When a police dog needs to be switched on from a more casual nature to a focused and more intense manner.
-Police dogs are often placed in dangerous situations and must be aware of signs or scents of incoming trouble.
+When a police dog needs to be switched on from a more casual nature to a focused and more intense manner during training sessions, police dogs are often placed in dangerous situations and must be aware of signs or scents of incoming trouble.

 3. “Shame on you, Stop That” – Pfui (fooey)

 This is similar to the “no” (nein) command.
 However, this is more of a heat-of-the-moment command in comparison.
 In other words, you can teach a dog no and say it calmly or use it for relatively mundane things.
 “Pfui” for a police dog could save the dog’s life, fellow officers, or civilians.